editkaraszzenseact/argocd-app-config/doc/setup_minikube.md

 $ kubectl get nodes
 ```

-You want to have ingress support for Minikube:
+If you want to have ingress support for Minikube:
 ```
 $ minikube addons enable ingress
 $ kubectl get service ingress-nginx-controller -n ingress-nginx
 ```

+But Artifactory exposes multiple hostnames on the same url and path which cannot be done with ingress.

 Every time your computer goes to sleep mode minikube will stop.
 To restart it: